It’s absurd to read politics into sanction of 131 radio stations – Minister

 The Minister also said it is preposterous for anyone to suggest that the implementation of a law that Parliament passed is a threat to media pluralism when in fact the NCA had in the past taken steps to rather issues more licenses for more stations to be opened.

-Ursula Owusu- Ekuful was making a statementin Parliament in respect of the recent sanction of some 131 radio station that has generated huge controversy and debate about the government’s commitment to media pluralism as against monetizing free speech.
+Ursula Owusu- Ekuful was making a station in Parliament in respect of the recent sanction of some 131 radio station that has generated huge controversy and debate about the government’s commitment to media pluralism as against monetizing free speech.

 STATEMENT BY HONOURABLE URSULA OWUSU-EKUFUL ON THE SPECTRUM AUDIT CARRIED OUT AND ACTIONS TAKEN BY THE NATIONAL COMMUNICATIONS AUTHORITY